 Getting Started with Petroleum Office

 Petroleum Office is an Excel add-in for petroleum engineers.
-It adds 300+ engineering functions, reusable worksheet templates (blueprints), and productivity tools directly into Excel.
+It adds 550+ engineering functions, a catalog of Excel LAMBDAs, reusable worksheet templates (blueprints), and productivity tools directly into Excel.

 Installation